boxyhq/website/docs/jackson/sso-providers/okta.md

 - **Single sign on URL**
 - **Audience URI (SP Entity ID)**
 - Select **EmailAddress** from the **Name ID format** dropdown.

+Replace the values with the ones you have received from SAML Jackson.

 ![img alt](/img/sso-providers/okta/4.png)